escottgoodwin/lango-trans-de/README.md

 Using pre-trained word vectors, such as FastText, with Doc2Vec.

-5. Article Recommendations by Date
+**5. Article Recommendations by Date**

 Get recommendations by date.
-Only recommend articles in the corpus that are fairly recent.
+Only recommend articles in the corpus that are recent.

+6. Ideal Number of Category

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1MDkxNjE2NV19
+eyJoaXN0b3J5IjpbNjc2NjM3MjEzXX0=
 -->